-The global cord blood industry came into existence in the early 1990’s with the formation of several leading cord blood banks in the USA, followed by the establishment of cord blood banks across the globe.
+The cord blood industry came into existence in the early 1990’s with the formation of several leading cord blood banks in the U.S., followed by the formation of cord blood banks across the globe.
 It has now been almost 40 years since it was first proposed that stem and progenitor cells were present in human cord blood, so the question is, what will the next 40 years hold for the cord blood banking industry?

 The last few years have been marked by substantial change, as explored below.